 Ready to move to Paraguay?
 Bordered by Bolivia, Brazil and Argentina, this small country is largely unknown to most expats.
 And yet, this unique land, between the Atlantic forest and the semi-arid land of the Chaco, is the beat of Latin America’s heart.
-Sophisticated and authentic, traditional, and multicultural, this Amerindian jewel is a natural paradise for both retired and working expatriates — with its peaceful atmosphere, low-cost of living and breathtaking scenery, you need not look far for that extra appeal!
+Sophisticated and authentic, traditional, and multicultural, this Amerindian jewel is a natural paradise for both retired and working expatriates — with Paraguay’s low cost of living, its peaceful atmosphere, and breathtaking scenery, you need not look far for that extra appeal!

 When it comes to important matters such healthcare, here’s what to expect…

 Paraguay is a relatively poor country and government health expenditure is generally low.
 In 2019, health spending barely equaled $388 per capita.
 Although the government has recently made efforts to improve the quality of health services and access to the health system, especially since the Covid-19 pandemic, Paraguay’s healthcare spending is only just 3% of its overall GDP in 2017.
 In other words, Paraguayans do not have access to proper health coverage.

 Healthcare quality and accessibility: disparities between large cities and rural areas

 Paraguay’s health system is highly fragmented.
 There are significant disparities between big cities like Asunción and rural areas.
 In fact, 70% of medical staff work in the capital.
 While it is possible to receive proper treatment in Asunción, access to health services outside the major cities is difficult, precarious, and limited.